tardate/LittleArduinoProjects/Electronics101/PowerSupply317Kit/README.md

 But I'm not sure if I did the circuit over - I think I would prefer it on the input side of the 317.
 This would mean:
 * LED is always on, regardless of output voltage
 * constant brightness/current

+#### Safety

+While DC output is isolated from the AC input, I think the unit would probably flunk a formal safety certification, mainly because:
+* lacks full double-insulation for a [Class II](https://en.wikipedia.org/wiki/Appliance_classes#Class_II) device
+* I can't be sure that it meets the requirement for insulation between mains and every touchable part to withstand flashover voltage of 4240V
+* Around the base, the distance between mains voltage carrying parts and touchable parts falls below the "at least 6 mm" threshold
+* Holes in the case for DC-side screwdriver-adjustment do not physically prevent access to AC-side components (if you really try)

+Also note that the heatsink is "live" with DC output voltage (see the LM317 datasheet).

+So while I'm quite happy it's safe enough for a kit built and used in a private (dry) lab, I wouldn't give it away or let anyone else use it;-)

 ## Construction